Materials-Consortia/OPTIMADE/optimade.rst

 All HTTP response status codes MUST conform to `RFC 7231: HTTP Semantics <http://tools.ietf.org/html/rfc7231>`__.
 The code registry is maintained by IANA and can be found `here <http://www.iana.org/assignments/http-status-codes>`__.

-See also the JSON API definitions of responses when `fetching <https://jsonapi.org/format/1.0/#fetching>`__ data, i.e., sending a ``GET`` request.
+See also the JSON API definitions of responses when `fetching <https://jsonapi.org/format/1.0/#fetching>`__ data, i.e., sending a HTTP GET request.

 **Important**: If a client receives an unexpected 404 error when making a query to a base URL, and is aware of the index meta-database that belongs to the database provider (as described in `3.4.
-Index Meta-Database <#h.3.4>`__), the next course of action SHOULD be to fetch the resource objects under the ``links`` endpoint of the index meta-database and redirect the original query to the corresponding database ID that was originally queried, using the object's ``base_url`` value.
+Index Meta-Database <#h.3.4>`__), the next course of action SHOULD be to fetch the resource objects under the :endpoint:`links` endpoint of the index meta-database and redirect the original query to the corresponding database ID that was originally queried, using the object's :field:`base_url` value.

 HTTP Response Headers
 ~~~~~~~~~~~~~~~~~~~~~

 There are relevant use-cases for allowing data served via OPTiMaDe to be accessed from in-browser JavaScript, e.g. to enable server-less data aggregation.
-For such use, many browsers need the server to include the header ``Access-Control-Allow-Origin: *`` in its responses, which indicates that in-browser JavaScript access is allowed from any site.
+For such use, many browsers need the server to include the header :http-header:`Access-Control-Allow-Origin: *` in its responses, which indicates that in-browser JavaScript access is allowed from any site.

 Properties with unknown value
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Many databases allow specific data values to exist for some of the entries, whereas for others, no data value is present.
-This is referred to as the property having an *unknown* value, or equivalently, that the property value is ``null``.
+This is referred to as the property having an *unknown* value, or equivalently, that the property value is :val:`null`.

-The text in this section describes how the API handles properties with the value ``null``.
+The text in this section describes how the API handles properties with the value :val:`null`.
-The use of ``null`` values inside nested property values (such as, e.g., lists or dictionaries) are described in the definitions of those data structures elsewhere in the specification, see section `6.
-Entry List <#h.6>`__.
+The use of :val:`null` values inside nested property values (such as, e.g., lists or dictionaries) are described in the definitions of those data structures elsewhere in the specification, see section `Entry List`_.
-For these properties, ``null`` MAY carry a special meaning.
+For these properties, :val:`null` MAY carry a special meaning.

-REQUIRED properties with an unknown value MUST be returned in the response, unless explicitly left out (e.g., by using ``response_fields``, see section `4.4.1.
-URL Query Parameters <#h.4.4.1>`__).
+REQUIRED properties with an unknown value MUST be returned in the response, unless explicitly left out (e.g., by using :query-param:`response_fields`, see section `Entry Listing URL Query Parameters`_).

 OPTIONAL properties with an unknown value MAY be returned in the response.
-If an OPTIONAL property is *not* returned in a *full* response (i.e., not using ``response_fields``), the client MUST assume the property has an unknown value, i.e., ``null``.
+If an OPTIONAL property is *not* returned in a *full* response (i.e., not using :query-param:`response_fields`), the client MUST assume the property has an unknown value, i.e., :val:`null`.

-If a property is explicitly requested in a search query without value range filters, then all entries otherwise satisfying the query SHOULD be returned, including those with ``null`` values for this property.
+If a property is explicitly requested in a search query without value range filters, then all entries otherwise satisfying the query SHOULD be returned, including those with :val:`null` values for this property.
-These properties MUST be set to ``null`` in the response.
+These properties MUST be set to :val:`null` in the response.

-Filters with ``IS UNKNOWN`` and ``IS KNOWN`` can be used to match entries with values that are, or are not, unknown for some property, respectively.
+Filters with :filter-fragment:`IS UNKNOWN` and :filter-fragment:`IS KNOWN` can be used to match entries with values that are, or are not, unknown for some property, respectively.
-This is discussed in section `5.2.
-The Filter Language Syntax <#h.5.2>`__.
+This is discussed in section `The Filter Language Syntax`_.

 Warnings
 ~~~~~~~~